Genting lays groundwork for Miami gaming resort with new partners

-KUALA LUMPUR (Reuters) - Malaysia’s Genting Bhd (GENT.KL), Southeast Asia’s biggest gaming group, has partnered with three U.S. horse racing associations as it seeks to build a gaming resort in Miami, Florida.
+KUALA LUMPUR, Jan 10 (Reuters) - Malaysia’s Genting Bhd , Southeast Asia’s biggest gaming group, has partnered with three U.S. horse racing associations as it seeks to build a gaming resort in Miami, Florida.

-Genting Malaysia Group (GENM.KL), in which Genting Bhd is the largest shareholder with a 47.1 percent stake, signed an agreement with Gulfstream Park Racing Association Inc, the Florida Horsemen’s Benevolent & Protective Association Inc and the Florida Thoroughbred Breeders’ Association Inc.
+Genting Malaysia Group, in which Genting Bhd is the largest shareholder with a 47.1 percent stake, signed an agreement with Gulfstream Park Racing Association Inc, the Florida Horsemen’s Benevolent & Protective Association Inc and the Florida Thoroughbred Breeders’ Association Inc.

 “The partnership is the initial step towards enabling Genting Malaysia to create a leisure and entertainment resort, which includes a gaming facility with 2,000 slot machines in Miami,” Genting Malaysia said in an announcement to the stock exchange late on Thursday.